dougblack/dougblack.io/markdown/metaclasses.md

 # Metaclasses
 #### Posted on November 1st, 2013

-Python is, in general, a well designed and straightforward language.
+Python is&mdash;in general&mdash;a well designed, straightforward language.
 An enterprising young programmer need only run `import this` in the interpreter to be reminded of what it means to be "Pythonic":